ManuelDMorales/resnet50-sngw-hff/README.md

 |___ README.md
 ```

-Run the Jupyter notebooks in the following order:
+The codes were run in Google Colaboratory, in the following order:

-`Convert_StrainImage.ipynb`
+`Convert_StrainImage.ipynb` for reading the window strain datasets and converting them into images of TF scalograms.

-`Apply_ResNet50.ipynb`
+`Apply_ResNet50.ipynb` for apply the ResNet50 model

 # Important instructions